Pratap Singh Tanwar

 Pratap Singh Tanwar was a son of Ramshah Tanwar, the Tomara Rajput ruler of Gwalior.
 He fought in the Battle of Haldighati (1576) along with his father (Ramshah) and brothers: Shalivahan Singh Tomar and Bhavani Singh as allies of Maharana Pratap against the Mughal army of Akbar.

+Pratap Singh Tomar and his son Balbhadr Singh Tomar both were killed in the battle.

-His special role in the Battle of Haldighati was that he was controlling Ramprasad, the mighty battle elephant of the Mewar army.
+He was the chieftain of Ramprasad, the mighty battle elephant of the Mewar army.